 n: honey, spice, and decaying flowers (nice perfume aspect).
 Red apple skin, nutty toffee, vanilla mint.
 Lemon grass.

-t: dark chocolate, dry straw, dusty/dry spice.
-Middle has a creamy mouthfeel of malt, orange cloves, and crystalline honey.
+t: malt, bitter chocolate, dry straw, dusty/dry spice.
+Middle has a creamy mouthfeel of orange cloves, crystalline honey, and even more malt/cereal.
 Long finish is sweet with cinnamon stick, green grass, and lemon zest.
 It’s pleasant but not overly complex - mostly white sugar and honey sweet, you can tell why this is a "top shelf" blending malt.
 I want to rate it higher but it's just a standard "nice" whisky.